ruslanmv/ruslanmv.github.io/_posts/2022-09-01-How-to-translate-videos-in-YouTube-with-Python.md

 python -m ipykernel install --user --name youtube-translator --display-name "Python (Youtube)"
 ```

-For this project we need to install the the following repository
+For this project, we need to install the following repository

 ```
 git clone https://github.com/ruslanmv/Youtube-Video-Translator.git
 ```

-then we enter to the directory
+then we enter the directory

 ```
 cd Youtube-Video-Translator.git
 ```

-then you enter to the folder that have been created
+then you enter the folder that has been created

 ```
 cd Youtube-Video-Translator